A Beginners Guide to Using wget in Windows

 wget ‐‐limit-rate=20k ‐‐wait=60 ‐‐random-wait ‐‐mirror http://website.com

-There are hundreds, if not thousands of wget commands and I only know a few of them.
-Now you’re familiar with the tool and how it works, it’s up to you what you use it for!
+There are hundreds, if not thousands of wget commands and I’ve only shown you a few of them here.
+Now that you’re familiar with the tool and how it works, it’s up to you what you use it for!

 Do you have any cool commands that can achieve wonders?
 Share them with us below!